InternVideo2: Scaling Foundation Models for Multimodal Video Understanding: Introduction

-In summary, our contributions to video understanding are as follows. \begin{itemize}[leftmargin=*] \item[$\bullet$] This paper introduces {\modelname}, a competitive video foundation model that leverages masked reconstruction, crossmodal contrastive learning, and next token prediction to make model perceptive, semantic, and capable of reasoning in video understanding.
-It achieves the state-of-the-art performance in 65 out of 74 video / audio tasks.
-Our model demonstrates superior performance in video-related dialogue and long video understanding, highlighting its potential in various world model studies and applications. \item[$\bullet$] We provide an enhanced dataset to train {\modelname}.
-This includes the validation and incorporation of audio data during training, as well as the implementation of annotation techniques.
-These improvements result in significant enhancements in model generalization and performance.
+We evaluate {\modelname} across a wide range of video-related tasks.
+These tasks span from basic spatiotemporal perception, such as action recognition, to high-level reasoning tasks, such as long video or procedure-aware question-answering (QA), as given in Fig. \ref{fig:teaser}.
+The results (in Sec. \ref{sec:exp}) demonstrate that {\modelname} achieves the state-of-the-art performance on multiple tasks and is able to analyze and reason over sequences of actions.
+This top performance signifies its capability to effectively capture and understand video content.
+These empirical findings validate that {\modelname} could serves as a general video encoder for future exploration in video understanding.
+In summary, our contributions to video understanding are as follows. \begin{itemize}[leftmargin=*] \item[$\bullet$] This paper introduces {\modelname}, a competitive family of video foundation models that leverages masked reconstruction, crossmodal contrastive learning, and next token prediction to make model perceptive, semantic, and capable of reasoning in video understanding. \item[$\bullet$] {\modelname} achieves the state-of-the-art performance for more than 60 video / audio tasks.
+Our model demonstrates superior performance in video-related dialogue and long video understanding, highlighting its potential in modeling high-level world knowledge. \item[$\bullet$] We provide an enhanced dataset to train {\modelname}.
+This includes the validation and incorporation of audio data during training, as well as the improved captioning method.
+These improvements result in significant enhancements in model performance and generalization ability. \end{itemize}